cnav123/Digital-VLSI-SOC-Design-and-Planning/Day_2/Lecture_1.md

-# Chip Floor Planning Considerations
+# Lecture 1 :- Chip Floor Planning Considerations

 ## Step 1 :- Define Width and Height of Core and Die